bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    the expressions.

 Tree Toolbar
-   Allows the filtering of the shown values by your own criteria
+   |search-button| Allows the filtering of the shown values by your own criteria.
-   |img-output-tab-0|,

-   sets a filter to only show rows with an assigned value (|img-output-tab-1|),
+   |filter-button| Sets a filter to only show rows with an assigned value.

-   expands or collapses the list (|img-output-tab-2|)

 Code Block
    In the code block below the tree table you can express any complex